y9c/variant/README.md

 │                                      fasta file.                          │
 │ --reference-protein         TEXT     Customized reference protein fasta   │ │                                      file.                                │
-│ --reference-mapping         TEXT     Mapping file for chrom name, first   │ │                                      column is chrom in the input, second │ │                                      column is chrom in the reference db  │ │                                      (sep by tab)                         │ │ --release               -e  INTEGER  ensembl release                      │ │ --strandness            -s           Use strand infomation or not?        │ │ --pU-mode               -u           Make rRNA, tRNA, snoRNA into top     │
+│ --release               -e  INTEGER  ensembl release                      │ │ --strandness            -s           Use strand infomation or not?        │ │ --pU-mode               -u           Make rRNA, tRNA, snoRNA into top     │